deephaven/barrage/docs/rpc-interface.md

   tail_viewport: [byte];
 }

+table BarragePublishOptions {
+  /// see enum for details
+  column_conversion_mode: ColumnConversionMode = Stringify;

+  /// Deephaven reserves a value in the range of primitives as a custom NULL value.
+This enables more efficient transmission
+  /// by eliminating the additional complexity of the validity buffer.
+  use_deephaven_nulls: bool;
+}

 /// Describes the table update stream the client would like to push to.
 This is similar to a DoPut but the client
 /// will send BarrageUpdateMetadata to explicitly describe the row key space.
 The updates sent adhere to the table
-/// update model semantics; thus DoPush enables the client to upload a ticking table. table DoPushRequest {
+/// update model semantics; thus BarragePublish enables the client to upload a ticking table. table BarragePublishRequest {
   /// The destination Ticket.
   ticket: [byte];

   /// Options to configure your request.
-  subscription_options: BarrageSubscriptionOptions;
+  publish_options: BarragePublishOptions;
 }

 /// Holds all of the RowSet data structures for the column being modified.